Photo by Erwin Pieloor

 Obvious conclusion:

-“Every CIO should make it a priority to read this report,” says Mike Sheldon, president and CEO Curvature (www.curvature.com), formerly Network Hardware Resale, which sponsored the study.
+“Every CIO should make it a priority to read this report,” said Mike Sheldon, president and CEO of Curvature, formerly Network Hardware Resale, which sponsored the study.

 “Businesses of all sizes need to know that there can be incredible value and cost savings with a reliable third-party maintenance service provider – helping to ease worries about tightening IT budgets without sacrificing quality,” he adds.

 Amen.
-Review your overall business situation, how vendors are selected, upgrading solutions, end of life, and maintenance.
+Review your overall business situation, how vendors are selected, and continue to look for ways to upgrade solutions, end-of-life and maintenance.

 From the Coach’s Corner, editor’s picks for related reading: